RonnieMcDee/Skyrim-voice-commands/README.md

 cd your-repo-name

 #### Download the .zip
-Press the green 'CODE' button then press 'Download ZIP' Then extract the files in the directory you want.
+1. Click the green ‘CODE’ button.
+2. Select ‘Download ZIP’ from the dropdown menu.
+3. Extract the downloaded ZIP file to your desired directory.

 ### Step 2: Install Required Packages